 Most English words are made up of smaller elements: roots, prefixes and suffixes.
 When you know the common ones and how to combine them, you can understand hundreds of different words.

 The majority of academic vocabulary uses Latin roots and affixes.
 (Affixes are prefixes and suffixes.)
 They are especially useful for English university study or professional work.

 If you already speak a Latin-based language like French, Spanish, Italian, or Portuguese, you have a huge advantage in reading academic English.

 If not, you can still increase your vocabulary faster by studying roots and affixes.

 Studying the roots on the following pages can still help you see common patterns and recognize new words.

-It’s also easier to learn words in groups, so you can see the connections between them.
+It’s easier to learn words in groups.
+Studying related words together helps you see the connections between them.
+That's why I include so much information on the words made from each root.

-That's why there's so much information on the words made from each root, on word families and on derivations-- the ways English words can change form (and part of speech) for use in different places in a sentence.
+There are also examples of the ways English words can change form (and part of speech) for use in different places of a sentence.